CommanderTurtle/macrohelp/README.md

 ## License

-- CursorOverlay is open source [AGPLv3](./LICENSE).
+- Macrohelp is open source [AGPLv3](./LICENSE).
 No data ever collected, solely passion project.
 - PromptFont by Shinmera (Yukari Hafner) is used under the SIL Open Font License 1.1.